 External audit is undertaken by Grant Thornton and this provides assurance on the controls the Council has in place.
-Where the auditor identifies weaknesses in the Council's arrangements, these are highlighted in the Annual Audit and Inspection Letter.
-The Council received an unqualified audit opinion on its 2020/21 accounts, the latest published.
+Where the auditor identifies weaknesses in the Council's arrangements, these are highlighted in the Auditor's Annual Report.
+Within the Report for 2020/21, the auditors reported that no significant weaknesses were identified in the Council's arrangements for Value For Money (VFM), and the Council also received an unqualified audit opinion on its financial statements for that financial year.
+The Auditors VFM work for 2021/22 has not yet been completed.